spreadnroll/pok-mon-data-pipeline/README.md

 ---

 Description:
-double_damage_to: The attacking type deals double damage to the defending type.
-half_damage_to: The attacking type deals half damage to the defending type.
-no_damage_to: The attacking type deals no damage to the defending type.
 These relationships are central to Pokémon battle strategies, where knowing the strengths and weaknesses of each type can give players a tactical advantage.